Robots that Evolve with Us: Modular Co-Design for Personalization, Adaptability, and Sustainability: Methods: Co-Design Workshop about Modular Robots Across Lifespan

 To investigate how people imagine modular robots evolving across the human lifespan, we conducted two in-person workshops in the United States with participants from distinct age groups.
 This design allowed us to contrast speculative and experiential perspectives on how one modular robot could accompany a person from childhood, through adulthood, and into older age.
 All participants followed the same workshop process (see \autoref{set} about detailed workshop set-up), constructing narratives and designs of a single robot that changes its form by swapping modules across life stages.

 The first workshop involved 15 younger adults (P1 to P15), aged 21 to 32 (M = 26.1, SD = 3.3), recruited through a local university.
 Participants came from varied academic and professional backgrounds, including Human–Computer Interaction, Computer Science, Cyber-security, and Business Management.
 They represented diverse educational backgrounds, from high school to Ph.D.
 Younger adults, who have not yet experienced later life stages, could only imagine future needs through aspiration and projection.
-Their perspectives were therefore largely forward-looking, speculative, and shaped by anticipated trajectories rather than lived realities.
+Their perspectives mainly combined forward-looking imagination with memories of their own childhood, and occasionally with experiences of being around younger relatives or children.

 To complement this group, we conducted a second workshop with 8 older adults (P16 to P23), aged 66 to 81 (M = 72.9, SD = 5.2), recruited through senior centers and community networks.
 While they also had no direct experience with modular robot design, their ideas were grounded in everyday realities of aging, caregiving, and long-term domestic support.
-In contrast to the younger group’s aspirational orientation, older adults provided reflections informed by firsthand experiences of later life challenges and support needs.
+In contrast to the younger group’s aspirational orientation, older adults provided reflections informed by firsthand experiences of later life challenges and support needs, and drew on a mix of autobiographical memories and occasionally their experiences as parents or grandparents when reasoning about childhood.

 By comparing these two groups under a unified design process, our study combines forward-looking imagination with experience-based reflection.
 This dual perspective enables us to capture both the speculative possibilities and the grounded constraints of lifespan-oriented modular robots.
 Demographic details and prior robot experiences of all 23 participants are summarized in Table \ref{tab:participant_demographics}.
+Beyond these self-reported categories, participants who have experience with robots described prior experiences primarily with domestic service robots (e.g., robotic vacuum cleaners), educational robots used in classes or labs, and voice-based smart assistants.
+Only a small subset mentioned prior exposure to explicitly “companion-like” robots (e.g., pet-like or socially assistive systems), and those encounters were typically short and institutional (e.g., museums, care facilities) rather than long-term in the home.